znabhi/FAQsManagement/README.md

 - Caching mechanism with Redis for faster responses.
 - WYSIWYG support for formatting FAQ answers.
 - REST API for interacting with FAQ data.
+- Docker support for easy deployment.
+- Unit testing with Jest and Supertest.
+- Follows best practices for code quality and commit messages.

 ## Tech Stack